bsoelch/CNL/README.md

 - GT < a > < b >: return < a > > < b >
 - GE < a > < b >: return < a > >= < b >
 - NE < a > < b >: return < a > != < b >
+- There are no LT or LE operations since you can simply swap the arguments

 Basis Console IO:
 - OUT_NUMBER < x >: prints < x >